an7tang/uom-year3-project/README.md

 ### File List
 `src/topic_modelling.ipynb` ![](https://img.shields.io/badge/-Main%20File-orange)
 : This is the **main** notebook for topic modelling task.
 It includes the implementation to create clusters of topics.
-: The detailed instruction is inside the notebook.
+(The detailed instruction is inside the notebook.)

 `src/gensim_topic_modelling.ipynb`
 : This is the notebook for topic modelling using *Gensim's LDA model*, which may be used for comparison later.